 KIN 3133.
-Teaching Physical Education in the Elementary School - 3 hours (Spring, even years)
+Teaching Elementary Physical Education - 3 hours (Spring)

 Teaching methods; selection of activities; program planning; emphasis on development of a progressive curriculum.
 Course fee \$20.
 In order to enroll in EDU 3133 a GPA of 3.00 is required.